sardjv/murfin_method/README.md

-# Job Plan Stats: a Ruby on Rails app for comparing NHS job plans to actual time spent
+# The Murfin Method: a Ruby on Rails app for building NHS data dashboards

 ## .env file